I love to grow herbs. After all, they are at the heart of good cooking.

 Choose pots or containers that are relatively deep and make sure there are drainage holes in the bottom.
-You can recycle medium sized crates into minature herb gardens – these are great as they can be moved around easily and you can pack loads of herbs into one.
+You can recycle medium-sized crates into miniature gardens – these are great as they can be moved around easily and you can pack loads of herbs into one.

-Herb wheels are a perfect way to grow lots of different herbs when you are short on space in the garden.
-You can make your own herb wheel, or you can purchase them in varying sizes from your local garden centre.
+If you are looking for something different, then I would try a herb wheel.
+These are a perfect way to grow lots of different varieties when you are short on space in the garden.
+You can make your own wheel, or you can purchase them in varying sizes from your local garden centre.

 Each wheel segment can have a different herb, but remember to label up each section!

 Over winter, protect your herbs by placing them against a house wall or wrapping the pot in bubble wrap.